-BucketLynx helps you organize your product images and automates adding those image URLs to your Amazon seller template files.
+BucketLynx helps you organize your image files.
+If you have a Business plan, BucketLynx automates adding your image URLs to your Amazon seller template files.

-A "bucket" is the name you assign to a list of image file folders that you associate with one or more of your seller template files.
-When you create a new bucket, BucketLynx creates a standard set of image folders that are used to organize your product image files and help relate them to specific columns in your template files.
+A "bucket" is the name you assign to a list of image files.
+For Business plan users, you can associate each bucket with one or more of your seller template files.
+When you create a new bucket under the Business plan you can check a box that instructs BucketLynx to create a default set of image folders that are used to organize your product image files and help relate them to specific columns in your template files.

 Image folder names are matched to the column names in your seller template files as shown in the following chart:

 If you are a seller of hardware and you have a template file for modern door knobs that you have named modern_door_knobs.csv, you might name your bucket for this template file "modern_door_knobs".
 The bucket name does not have to match the template file name and you can have multiple template files in a bucket, but we'll keep it simple and assume your bucket is named to match a single template file.

 When you create the 'modern_door_knobs' bucket and select it, you will see the additional image file folders described above.
 Your product image files should be uploaded into these image file folders if you plan on having BucketLynx automatically populate your seller template files.